psu13/mutable-hakyll/posts/measurement.md

 As I said in the other two parts, I am the furthest thing from an expert on this subject, I'm just trying to organize what I think are the most interesting ideas about what is going on here, and hoping that I'm not too wrong.
-I'll provide a list of more better sources at the end.

 ### Measurement and Probability